apache/flink/docs/dev/python/table-api-users-guide/table_environment.zh.md

       </td>
       <td>
         Specifies a requirements.txt file which defines the third-party dependencies.
-        These dependencies will be installed to a temporary directory and added to the PYTHONPATH of the python UDF worker.
+        These dependencies will be installed to a temporary directory and added to the PYTHONPATH of the Python UDF worker.
       </td>
       <td class="text-center">
         <a href="{{ site.pythondocs_baseurl }}/api/python/pyflink.table.html#pyflink.table.TableEnvironment.set_python_requirements">link</a>